ggez/ggez/README.md

 ggez = "0.2.0"
 ```

-However you also need to have SDL2, SDL2_mixer and SDL2_image installed on
+However you also need to have the SDL2, SDL2_mixer and SDL2_image libraries installed on your system.
-your system.
 The best way to do this is documented
 [by the SDL2 crate](https://github.com/AngryLawyer/rust-sdl2#user-content-requirements).